 Magda is a student at University of California, Santa Cruz, doubling majoring in Community Studies and Anthropology.
-She believes in transformative social justice work empowers those most impacted and vulnerable, bringing her to work with Justice Now.
+She believes in transformative social justice work that empowers those most impacted and vulnerable, bringing her to work with Justice Now.
 At Justice Now, Magda is currently working on a Commutation L.A.W.
-Project Chapter aimed at making the commutation process as easy and transparent as possible for those on the inside.
-In addition, Magda plays an active role in helping those in prison achieve compassionate release, is the co-coordinator of the Justice Now website, and aids in Justice Now's sterilization compliance report.
+Project Chapter with people in prison to make the commutation process as easy and transparent as possible for those on the inside.
+In addition, Magda plays a role in the current development of a creative, community led journal called "Off the Record."

 University: University of Washington, Master of Jurisprudence

 Hometown: Moraga, CA

 MariaJose received a Bachelors of Art from Seattle University and is currently pursuing a Master of Jurisprudence from the University of Washington.
 At UW Law, MariaJose participated in the International Human Rights Clinic where she advocated for the people held at the Tacoma detention center.
 It is MariaJose's work at the Clinic that brought her to Justice Now to advocate for women incarcerated in California's prisons and jails

 Major: Psychology Minor: Sociology